carla-simulator/carla/Docs/adv_procedural_building_tool.md

 - __Length X/Y__: defines the size of the footprint of the building in the X and Y dimensions.
 These are unitless, the number denotes the number repeating sections, each section is a column of windows.
 - __Create automatically__: if this option is selected, the building will automatically update in the viewport so you can see the effect of your adjustments.
 - __Corners__: allows corner pieces to be added to the building, you can choose these pieces in the Mesh Parameters section.
-- __Walls__: replace the middle pieces of the left/right/front/back of the building with alternate pieces that can be selected using the Mess parameters menu.
+- __Walls__: replace the middle pieces of the left/right/front/back of the building with alternate pieces that can be selected using the [Mesh parameters](#mesh-parameters) menu.
 - __Doors__: array allowing the placement of a door in the lobby level.
 The door is placed at the chosen index position.

 ## Mesh parameters